 This will be my second post re the Creation-Evolution controversy, in an attempt to resolve the issue in my mind once and for all.

+What makes you think resolving such an issue "once and for all" is a good thing?
 A true seeker-of-knowledge never "settles" any issue.
 Things just have a higher or lesser degree of confidence.

+I drove to work today.
+I have high confidence that my keys are in my pocket.
 Is this issue "setteled once and for all"?
 Of course not.
 I could be mistaken.
 Maybe I dropped them and didn't know.
 Maybe a very sneaky thief robbed me and I don't know.

 The point is... unless we have ALL the information, there never really is a valid position to consider "settled once and for all."
 Just varying degrees of confidence.

+Newtonian laws of motion were groundbreaking when discovered.
+They described every and all movement.
+It was amazing.
 However, if everyone considered the issue "settled once and for all" we never would have discovered the theories of Relativity, and how Newtonian motion is simply... incomplete.